matthewncoates/matthewncoates.github.io/_pages/cv.md

 Graduate coursework(*=audit)
 ======
 **UC Irvine**
+* Evolving Games (with Jeff Barrett and Brian Skyrms)
 * Convention (with Cailin O'Connor)*
 * Self Assembling Games (with Jeff Barrett and Brian Skyrms)
 * Puzzles in Modern Biology (with Steve Frank)